 Hiking in Japan can be at Attitude

 Do you plan on summiting Mount Fuji?
-The summit of Fuji is 3776 metres – most insurance companies require additional coverage at altitudes more than 2,000 metres.
-Even some of the climbs in the Kamikochi National Park are over 3,000 metres.
+The summit of Fuji is 3776 meters – most insurance companies require additional coverage at altitudes more than 2,000 meters.
+Even some of the climbs in the Kamikochi National Park are over 3,000 meters.
 Be sure to check your policy and identify to your insurance company if you plan to hike at altitude.
 Even if you take a day trip from Tokyo and don’t climb Fuji you can still get to a decent altitude, so just keep an eye on it!

 Flight Delays and Cancellations are possible